The Ciompi Quartet: Memories and Aspirations

 Bach: Passacaglia and Fuge in C Minor, BWV 582 for Organ – arranged for String Quartet by Nicholas Kitchen

-Paul Schoenfield: String Quartet No. 2 Memoirs (2003) – Commissioned by the Ciompi Quartet
+Paul Schoenfield: excerpt from String Quartet No. 2 Memoirs (2003) – Commissioned by the Ciompi Quartet

 Schubert: String Quartet No. 4 in C Major, D. 46